illinois-stat528/stat528sp24/README.md

 #### Exams

 There will be two exams in this class.
 A midterm examination will be due on Friday, 03/08 at 11:59 PM.
 The final examination will occur at the end of the semester, and it will be due on 05/10 at 11:59 PM.
 The final examination will be cumulative.

 ***

+### Course Communication

+We will use several forms of communication for this course.
+The website will be the one-stop-shop for all course information.
+Course announcements will be sent via email.
+Be sure you are regularly checking your `@illinois.edu` email account.

+If you would like to communicate with the course staff, our preferred methods of communication, in order, are:

+1. Office Hours
+2. Discussion Forum (Ed)
+3. Email

+Email should largely be reserved for private matters.
+As much as possible, we would appreciate you asking questions about the course where we can respond so that other students benefit from your questions!
+It's cliche to say, but if you have a question, someone else is probably thinking it!

+### Office Hours

+For Spring 2024, all office hours will be held **online** via Zoom as seen above.
+Time listed are Champaign local time.
+The office hour schedule is always subject to change, but the times above are the general expectation.
+As such, the dates and times will be posted each week along with the course materials.

+Office hours are by far our preferred forum for discussing individual specific questions.
+In office hours, our response time will be literally instant.
+Also, since we are both present in the same physical location (or together on Zoom), follow-up is both expected, and easy.
+Using asynchronous forms of communication such as the discussion forum or email will have a slower response rate and a much lower communication bandwidth.
+In other words, please come to office hours!

+When joining office hours, be prepared to share your screen!
+Assuming you are having a technical or coding issue, the easiest way for us to assist is for you to **show** us the problem.

+Office hours will be a rather informal meeting.
+As such, if the instructor and a student are engaged in causal conversation not directly related to a pressing matter in STAT 528, like a homework question, please just jump into the conversation and interrupt!
+If office hours are "busy" the instructor may institute an informal queuing system, but the hope is to keep office hours more relaxed and informal.

+If you would like to schedule a private meeting outside of regular office hours, please send an email suggesting two possible times, on two different days.^[A total of four suggested times.]
+We have a preference for time-slots directly adjacent to current office hours. *Please also indicate a brief agenda for the meeting.* Requests to schedule a meeting at a time less than 24 hours in the future are unlikely to be granted.

+#### Discussion Forum

+This course will use [**Ed**](https://edstem.org/) as our discussion forum.
+Here is the link to join: https://edstem.org/us/join/2XDtGp

+Ed access and login information was sent via email.

+Please register your account with your University email.^[Accounts registered with an email other than an `@illinois.edu` account will be removed.]

+I generally check Ed within a day or two after it alerts me that a new topic has been posted.
+Thus you can often expect a response within three or so business days.
+If you need a quicker response, you should consider office hours as an alternative.

+The course staff would strongly prefer the use of Ed to GroupMe or similar services not officially supported by the course.
+The course staff feels that a GroupMe may exclude members of the course, whereas all are welcome on Ed.
+Services like GroupMe also exclude course staff, which while understandable, tends to promote an adversarial relationship between students and their instructors. **We're all on the same team, so let's act like it.**

+Private posts have been disabled.
+Any private matters should be discussed over email where your identity is known and private.
+Some anonymous posting is disabled.
+You may post anonymously to your classmates, but not the course staff.

+#### Code Discussion

+If your question is technical in nature, there are several steps you can take to insure a speedy response.

+First and foremost, you should ask Google before you ask the course staff.
+Take the error message you obtained and search it with Google.
+The ability to solve problems this way is an extremely value skill, possibly one of the most important you should learn (but are not taught) during your academic career.
+Make a legitimate effort to solve the problem on your own.
+You won’t always be able to, and if you can’t, post on Ed.
+(Or consider stopping by office hours.)

+If you need to ask the course staff, include the following in your discussion forum post:

+-  **All** code that is required to re-create the error.
+  - Staff should be able to run your code, without any modification, and obtain the same error or output.
+- The exact error message received.

+Do not only use screenshots of code and error messages to communicate about them.
+Copy paste them so that others can copy-paste them as well.
+Posts containing screenshots of code will likely be deleted.

+**In this course, for everything expect exams, we greatly prefer over-sharing to under-sharing code.
+We would rather everyone learn from others' "mistakes" than have everyone experience the same issues over and over again.**

+***